eea/volto-slate/docs/source/directory-structure.md

 2. imports of the two React components used as an intermediary between Volto and the `SlateEditor`:
     1. `TextBlockView` in `./blocks/Text`
     2. `TextBlockEdit` in `./blocks/Text`
-3. import of the Volto proposals in `./futurevolto`
 4. import of the `slate_richtext` widget (`RichTextWidget`)
 5. export of the configuration function that installs volto-slate which:
    1. sends the Volto config through all the above imports except the widget